humanmade/Falcon/README.md

 replying to the same email (but with a plus address bit for authentication).

 (Wish we had support for another handler?
 Let us know, or try making a handler yourself!
-You'll find the code for it in `library/Falcon/Handler`)
+You'll find the code for it in `library/Falcon/Handler`.)

 [Mandrill]: https://mandrill.com/
 [Postmark]: https://postmarkapp.com/

 ### Step 2: Install and set up the plugin

-Clone down the plugin from GitHub and drop it in to your WP plugins directory.
+Clone the plugin from GitHub and drop it into your WP plugins directory.
 Enable it on your site, then head to the settings page and set your preferences.
 If you're following the steps from above, set both your Reply-To and From email address to `reply@notifications.example.com` (obviously with your domain